How I Learned to Believe in My Own Voice and You Can Too

 Few things can make you feel more exposed and vulnerable than standing up in front of people and singing.
 Here’s how I managed to get past that fear.

-“Look over the top of my head and defy him!” said Claude Stein.
+“Let’s try some abandon, some defiance!” said Claude Stein.
 Stein teaches the Natural Singer workshop which I’d been wanting to take for years.
 Now here I was, trying my best to sing for all I was worth.

 My relationship with singing?
 It’s complicated.
 When I was in high school, I sang in chorales, performed concerts, sang Christmas carols to hospital patients.
 I even got paid for a little singing work on a demo.
 I could be shy about a lot of things, but singing wasn’t one of them.